 #3.
 Ditch The Hashtags

+Hashtags are great when it comes to sharing on social media, yes, but when you read news articles online, rarely do they include hashtags.
 It just looks extremely unprofessional in my humble opinion.
 Hashtags don’t belong in blog titles, they belong in the tag section of the post.
 Will they drive more attention?
-Maybe.
+For social sites like Twitter, sure.
 Like I said, I’m no expert so I’m not saying it doesn’t work.
 Yes, your post title will come up if someone searches that hashtag.
 Possibly.
 And yes, word on the street is that hashtags help with auto tweets.
-The question is however, if it works, just how effective is it?
+The question is, however, if it works, just how effective is it?

-I don’t see data that indicates usage of hashtags in the blog title will increase visibility beyond the tags we already have.
-Three, five, and ten hashtags in a blog post is a turn off.
-One hashtag is OK if you must include tags.
-However, thats pushing it too.
-Coming up with attractive blog headlines is part of the experience and using hashtags just seems like a cop out, especially for writers.
+I know we use them to draw more attention to our blogs, but coming up with attractive blog headlines is part of the experience and using hashtags just seems like a cop out, especially for writers.
 Writing is what you do.
-Come up with an attractive blog headline for your post.
-Hashtags are sloppy looking and unexciting.
+Come up with an attractive blog headline for your post instead of a bunch of sloppy looking and unexciting tags.

 #4.
 Too Lengthy